VvyomShah/zendesk_coding_challenge/README.md

 # Readme

-This project is a Ticket Viewer using the Zendesk API for the Summer 2022 Intern Coding Challenge
+This project is a CLI based Ticket Viewer using the Zendesk API for the Summer 2022 Intern Coding Challenge

 ## Table of Contents